JYOTIKONDAL/ImageSearch/README.md

-This is a simple application for image search screen with a proper MVVM architecture , use Dagger Hilt .
+This is a simple application for image search with a proper MVVM architecture , use of Dagger Hilt , Retrofit and Couroutines.